Panaspis megalurus

-Panaspis megalurus, also known as the blue-tailed snake-eyed skink or Nieden's dwarf skink, is a species of lidless skinks in the family Scincidae.
+Panaspis megalurus, also known commonly as the blue-tailed snake-eyed skink and Nieden's dwarf skink, is a species of lidless skink in the subfamily Eugongylinae of the family Scincidae.
 The species is endemic to Tanzania.

+Description

-Panaspis megalurus is a small skink measuring about 41 mm in snout–vent length.
+Panaspis megalurus is a small skink measuring about 41 mm in snout-to-vent length (SVL).
 The tail is very long, more than three times the body length.

+Habitat

+The preferred natural habitat of Panaspis megalurus is savanna, at elevations of 1,000–1,500 m.